Why Isn’t My Melatonin Putting Me To Sleep?

 In addition to these factors, other lifestyle habits such as exposure to screens before bedtime, irregular sleep schedules, and high levels of stress may also contribute to sleep difficulties.
 It is important to consider these factors and make necessary lifestyle changes in order to improve sleep quality.

-See also Can Taking Melatonin Cause Nightmares?
+See also Is Taking More Melatonin the Solution?

 Lifestyle FactorEffect on Melatonin Production